 1. Camp Stove/Cookware

-The best type of stove for wild camping is a stove that will allow you to nest items into each other to save space.
+The best type of stove for wild camping is one that will allow you to nest items into each other to save space.
 This goes for if you are cooking ready-meals or fresh.
 Choosing a light camping stove that gets the job done is key.
-To see my personal recommendation and what I use, read my article on my Trangia Review.
+To see my personal recommendation and what I use, read my article in my Trangia Review.

-For camping, at a managed campsite, you have a lot more options.
+For camping, you have many more options at a managed campsite.
 One of the best ways to cook is using an open fire, depending on the campsite’s rules.
 Most managed campsites will provide a fire pit if you use an open fire.
 Just check in advance if they do and if a grill is provided.

 Cast iron pots and pans are perfect for cooking over an open fire as they really distribute the heat evenly.
 You can do so much with cast Iron, from getting a fantastic sear on a steak to using a dutch oven for baking; it depends on how adventurous you are.
 Normal pots and pans will do over and open fire also.
 It would be best if you were careful that they conduct heat well, as with campfires, you can’t control the temperature, so it’s easy to burn and scald your food.